oVirt/ovirt-site/source/develop/release-management/features/node/node-next-persistence.html.md

 This feature presents a mechanism by which packages installed through yum/dnf can be saved and automatically re-applied when the OS is updated.

+A deep dive presentation of the feature is available on [youtube](https://www.youtube.com/watch?v=tpAVkBEDdVg)

 ### Owner
 * Name: Ryan Barry
 * Email: rbarry@redhat.com

 ### Current Status
-* Status: Design
+* Status: On QA
-* Last updated date: 20th Sep 2016
+* Last updated date: 29th Jan 2017

 ### Benefit to oVirt